AkrosAG/Akros-Marketplace/README.md

 2. **infrastructure**: How to run this project in different container model configurations.
    - **database_only**: Initializes and starts the database locally for Rest Service Backend developers.
    - **restservices**: Initializes and starts the database locally and run the Rest Service Backend for frontend developers.
-3. **data-backend-service**: Rest-Services for the frontend.
+3. **marketplace-service**: Rest-Services for the frontend.
 Accesses the database schema **am** and saves configurationSaves
-4. **admin-ui**: Administration and configuration tool for the dynamic parameters of the marketplace.
+4. **admin-ui**: Administration and configuration tool for the dynamic parameters of the marketplace (Currently out of date).
-5. **am-auth-backend**: Service Backend for authorisation and authentification.
+5. **auth-service**: Service Backend for authorisation and authentification (Currently out of date).
 6. **am-ui**: Marketplace Frontend Site.
 Web Site for the marketplace.
 Accesses the Rest Services of **data-backend-services** to fetch data and configuration for the marketplace.
 Accesses the **ui-auth-backend** and **am-ui-login** for login of users.
    - **build_scripts**: Build scripts to be used for npm
    - **webcomponents**: Reusable webcomponents for the UI
      - **search-webcomponent**: Search-Module implemented in Angular
      - **search-results-webcomponent**: Search-Results-Module implemented in React
+     - **create-ad-webcomponent**: Module implemented in Vue for Ad-Creation
 7. **documents**: Temporary documents of the project.
 8. **architecture**: Architecture documents of the project.
 9. **.github**: Workflows for Github Actions